 Other than the aforementioned areas which are not tolerated, we DO support your right to express yourself freely on stage, as long as you aren't endangering yourself, your classmates, or the trust that exists between the group.
 Desperate to do something edgy and unconventional?
 Please discuss boundaries and best practices with your instructor first, so you can work out a game plan for how to do it safely.
 Once you have a bit of experience and guidance there's almost always a way to express yourself freely without endangering that precious trust.

 Don't provide notes or feedback for your fellow students inside or outside of class.
 Unsolicited compliments are great, but unsolicited criticism is unacceptable, no matter how constructive the intention.

 The Improv Conspiracy is committed to providing its students and performers with a safe community to train, perform and socialise in that is free from harassment.
 Sexual harassment, or harassment based on race, age, religion, ethnicity, disability, sexual orientation, gender identity/expression are all forbidden.
-Please read our comprehensive anti-harassment policy for more information, including how to report known or suspected harassment.
+Please read our comprehensive Anti-Harassment & Community Safety Policy for more information, including how to report known or suspected harassment.